franciscop/recordar/README.md

 - For me there is a quick-review (swiping on the train) and an in-depth review (with paper and pen).
 This should be accounted somehow, but not sure if it can be done at this level or it should be done at the level above.
 - Machine learning!
 I'm pretty sure this is the perfect situation for machine learning.
 I have already few thousands evaluations from my own, but I'd love to be able to get them from other people.

-That's it, any question please open an issue or email me (find my email in [my website](http://francisco.io/)).
+That's it, any question please open an issue.